 Minimizes Serious Falls

-This is a measure of the percentage of long-term care residents who experienced a fall which resulted in severe injury.
-Falls can happen for a variety of reasons, but high rates of major falls may be an indication of lower quality nursing care.
+This datapoint is a measure of the percent of long-term patients that sustained falls which resulted in major injury.
+Falls can arise for a variety of reasons, but excessive numbers of falls could be an indicator of poor nursing care.

 Minimizes Urinary Tract Infections